YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 - ✅ Start point marked with green marker
 - ✅ End point marked with red marker
 - ✅ Map auto-zooms to fit route
-- ✅ Route calculation works with custom coordinates
+- ✅ Route calculation works with custom coordinates and search results
 - ✅ Selected points persist after route calculation (do not reset to defaults)
 - ✅ Error messages are displayed for invalid inputs
 - ✅ Route differs based on travel type selection